janella/engineering-management/README.md

 # My engineering manager readme
-My thoughts on managing technical people.
+Thoughts on managing technical people.

 ## Hi, I'm Janella.
 I want to help you do the best work of your life.